BetterMontreal/BetterMontreal.github.io/en/about.md

 published: true
 ---

-Citydwellers self-organize: you and everyone may
+Citydwellers self-organize: we all may

 - create topics
 - link a place-date-time _to any topic_: make it an event
 - comment _or correct any aspect of any event_

-This software is free of legal constraint, and you may modify this software because it's open source.
+This platform is free of legal constraint, and you may modify it because it's open source software.

 # Who we are

 We use "subject matter" as a starting point.
 Some of us attend events; some organize events.
-Together we can make the city better.
-With BetterMtl you create an activity stream and promote it, while you collaborate with others more and more all the time.
+Together we better the city.
+You create an activity stream and promote it, while you collaborate with others more and more all the time.

 # How to